xcodeOn1/IOS-CTF/README.md

 # IOS-CTF

-There is 3 Flags found Them if you can ˆˆ
+There are 3 flags.
+Find them if you can ˆˆ

-By : @xcode0x
+By: @xcode0x

 # Requirements

-- Linux Or Mac OS
+- Linux or macOS

-- if you want test app in ios it should be 15+ (Don't Need) (Jailbreak IOS)
+- If you want to test the app on iOS, it should be version 15 or higher.
+(Not Required) (Jailbreak iOS)

 # Rules

-- Mobsf Not allowd .
+- MobSF is not allowed.

 # App
 ![Script](https://github.com/xcodeOn1/IOS-CTF/blob/main/app.jpg)